Sooma-hey/webproject/README.md

 # Static Website - Personal Coding Showcase

 This is a simple, static website created to demonstrate my skills in HTML and CSS.
-The project includes a homepage and a couple of service pages, along with a **Sign-Up** and **Login** page for user authentication.
+The project includes a homepage and a couple of service pages, along with a Sign-Up and Login page for user authentication.
 It showcases basic web features such as navigation, forms, and layout design.
-It is built with the goal of demonstrating my ability to structure a web page, implement responsive design, and use forms effectively.

 ## Pages